History

 Children at The Beacon start their journey in Early Years by learning about events in their very recent past.
 They begin to explore historical themes, such as key figures and cultural change by looking at who is important to them, what makes these people so special and how life has changed since these people were young.

 The INSPIRE curriculum at The Beacon provides a foundation for children to develop their curiosity about life in the past.
 Children are taught to ask perceptive questions, think critically, weigh evidence, sift arguments and present their thoughts logically.
+Our Opening Worlds scheme aims to go above and beyond the requirements of the national curriculum to ensure our children are able to foster a deeper understanding of what was happening across the world at different periods of history, drawing on their geographical knowledge to understand reasons why this may be the case.

 Throughout the curriculum, knowledge is built on and developed from the history of Britain and the wider world, Ancient civilisations and how the lives of significant figures have shaped the world we live in.